Darce-One/shanties/report.md

 ### 2.1.
 Data Collection and Preprocessing
 - Description of the MIDI dataset: number of pieces, sources, preprocessing steps (e.g., MIDI parsing, normalization).
 - Brief discussion of any challenges encountered during data collection.

+**text:**

+he initial step of our analysis involved assembling a MIDI dataset comprising approximately 160 sea shanties.
+These were gathered from a mix of historical archives and contemporary digital repositories.
+Specifically, the dataset includes:
+• 30 files from "The Shanty Book Part 1"
+• 30 files from "The Shanty Book Part 2"
+• 100 files from mainsailcafe.com

+Each MIDI file was parsed using the music21 toolkit to convert the files into a standard stream format suitable for processing.
+Due to variability in score structure and formatting across the different sources, significant preprocessing was needed to reliably extract individual parts; when available, vocal parts were preferentially selected for analysis.
+Normalization procedures — such as standardizing tempo and dynamic markings — were applied to minimize potential biases during feature extraction, ensuring the consistency necessary for accurate computational analysis.

 ### 2.2.
 Feature Extraction
 Outline the three main feature categories and specific features extracted: